brunch/brunch/docs/config.md

 If a `brunch-server.js` or `brunch-server.coffee` file exists at the root of your project, Brunch will treat this as your custom web server.
 This can be overriden with the `server.path` option.

-The server script must export a function that starts your custom server, either as the default exported module or under the `startServer` property.
+The server script must export a function that starts your custom server, either as the default exported module.
 This function should return an instance of [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server) or an object containing a `close` property assigned to a function that shuts down the server.
 Examples:

   ```javascript
   // javascript example using default export and node http core module